jshuadvd/hacks-n-notes/learnings.md

 5. npm chalk
 6. npm select-shell
 7. String `replace` using functions to convert from PascalCase to lower-case
-8. bundling with browserify using entry files generated on runtime
+8. bundling with `browserify` using entry files generated on run-time

 ### March